Pennsylvania Railroad 7002: Revenue service

 The E7s-class was created by replacing the slide valves above the cylinders on the E2a, E2b and E2c-classes with piston valves.
 Unlike the E2, the E2a, b, c and subsequent E7s class used Belpaire firebox instead of a "radial stay" firebox.
 The original No. 7002 was an E2-class locomotive built in August 1902 by the Pennsylvania Railroad's Altoona Works in Altoona, Pennsylvania.
 On June 15, the PRR inaugurated its new 18-hour train service from New York City to Chicago, the Pennsylvania Special-forerunner to the famed Broadway Limited.
 No. 7002 was coupled to the train as the replacement locomotive in Crestline, Ohio.
 Delays east of Mansfield caused it to depart Crestline 25 minutes late.

 No. 7002 was claimed to have achieved 127.1 miles per hour (204.5 km/h) near Elida but this speed was based solely on two passing times recorded by separate observers at two different points (AY Tower and Elida) just 3 miles apart, and it is difficult to obtain even a general indication of a train's speed from signal box registers (Speed on the East Coast Main Line p 69, by P Semmens).
 The train arrived on time in Fort Wayne, Indiana.
 It was scrapped in 1935.
 No. 8063 was an E2a-class also built in 1902 by the Altoona Works.
 It was upgraded to the E7s-class in 1916, the engine was retired in 1939.

 No. 8063 was renumbered, rebuilt and altered to resemble No. 7002 and placed on exhibit as the "world's fastest steam engine" at the 1939 New York World's Fair and the Chicago Railroad Fair in 1948–49.

 No. 7002 was transferred to the Railroad Museum of Pennsylvania from the Pennsylvania Railroad's historical collection in Northumberland, Pennsylvania in December 1979 by the Pennsylvania's successor Penn Central.
-No. 7002 was listed on the National Register of Historic Places on December 17, 1979.
-In 1982, the locomotive was leased to the Strasburg Rail Road and operating there, mostly as a stand-in for their No. 89 which was undergoing a major rebuild for most of the 1980s.
+On December 17, 1989, No. 7002 was listed on the National Register of Historic Places.